An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Convergence of ISA

 Naturally, to achieve feasibility (at least in the limit), we will need to have~$(\varepsilon_k)$ diminishing ($\varepsilon_k\to 0$ as $k\to\infty$).
 It will become clear that this, combined with summability ($\sum_{k=0}^\infty \varepsilon_k < \infty$) and with monotonicity conditions as described above, is already enough to extend the analysis to cover iterations with $f_k < f^*$, which may occur since we project inaccurately.

 For different choices of the estimate $\varphi$ of $f^*$, we will now derive the proofs of Theorems~\ref{thm:ISA_conv_over} and~\ref{thm:ISA_conv_under} via a series of intermediate results.
-Corresponding results for exact projections ($\varepsilon_k=0$) can be found in \cite{AHKS87}; our analysis for approximate projections in fact improves on some of these earlier results (e.g., \cite[Prop.
+Corresponding results for exact projections ($\varepsilon_k=0$) can be found in \cite{AHKS87}.
+In fact, our analysis for adaptive approximate projections improves on some of these earlier results (e.g., \cite[Prop.
 10]{AHKS87} states convergence of some \emph{sub}sequence of the function values to the optimum for the case $\varphi<f^*$, whereas Theorem~\ref{thm:ISA_conv_under} in this paper gives convergence of the whole sequence $(f_k)$, for approximate and also for exact projections).

+For the remainder of this section we can assume that ISA does not terminate in Step~\ref{step:terminate_opt} and that all inner projection accuracy refinement loops are finite.
+Otherwise, there is some refinement phase starting at iteration $\underline{k}$ such that, as $\ell\to\infty$, $x^{\underline{k}}$ is repeatedly reset to